 -Rabbi Benay Lappe

 Through rigorous short- and long-term Talmud learning programs, SVARA: A Traditionally Radical Yeshiva builds and activates a radically inclusive and interpretive community of ‘players’ who seek to restore Judaism to its radical roots so that it might once again be a voice of courageous moral conscience in the world and reflect the truest possible vision of what it means to be human.

 We create a space in which people historically excluded from the tradition can engage in intimate and intense conversation with it—and each other.
-SVARA’s commitment to the Queer experience means that people who have traditionally experienced Judaism as an outsider—in any conceivable way—can find a home, learn to give voice to their narrative from within the Jewish story, and gain the necessary text skills and halachic (Jewish legal) expertise to enrich, push, and contribute to the evolving Jewish tradition.
-Since its founding, thousands of students have learned at SVARA, through short- and long-term learning, those who were once outsiders become trustworthy, courageous, and authentic transmitters of the tradition.
+SVARA’s commitment to the Queer experience means that people who have traditionally experienced Judaism as an outsider—in any conceivable way—can find a home, learn to give voice to their narrative from within the Jewish story, and gain the necessary text skills and halachic (Jewish legal) expertise to enrich, push, and define the evolving Jewish tradition.
+Since its founding, thousands of students have learned at SVARA, through short- and long-term learning.
+In our batei midrash, those who were once outsiders have become trustworthy, courageous, and authentic transmitters of the tradition.
 Complex and challenging issues are brought to the table with love, compassion, and honesty.
 To that end, SVARA works to imagine a just world and strives to model such a world within its walls.
 We ask our learners to be active participants with us in that act of ongoing creation.